chitvs/tdp/README.md

 ./main
 ```

-## Notes
+---

-I have personally completed all the exercises in this repository when I was learning C, so they might not be perfect or the most elegant solutions, but they all work! 😊
+> I have personally completed all the exercises in this repository when I was learning C, so they might not be perfect or the most elegant solutions, but they all work! 😊